jeffpascal/localhub/README.md

 # localhub

 Application where users can list their local produce/business in their area.
-Example: All people in Giroc that have something to sell will be able to list their product and other people can enter the website, and it will show up.
+Example: All people in Giroc that have something to sell(haircuts, fruit) will be able to list their product and other people can enter the website, and it will show up.

+Users will be able to contact the listing poster.

-Technology Stack:
+# Technology Stack:

 B: Express, Graphql, Mongo